(Bachelor of Arts Degree)

 The Bob and Cora May Howe Communication Program

 The Bachelor of Arts degree in Communication relies on an interdisciplinary curriculum, drawing from the theoretical and empirical approaches traditionally found in the humanities, social sciences and business.
-The Communication major provides students with a dynamic and comprehensive and understanding of the nature of human communication, from interpersonal to mass communication, and the skills to evaluate and create effective messages for diverse audiences in various cultural contexts.
-In other words, the Communication major is a generalist approach for studying the symbol systems of communication, the cultures or environments within and through communication occurs, the media used to communicate messages/concepts, and the effects of those mediated messages.
+The Communication major provides students with a dynamic and comprehensive understanding of the nature of human communication, from interpersonal to mass communication, and the skills to evaluate and create effective messages for diverse audiences in various cultural contexts.
+In other words, the Communication major is a generalist approach for studying the symbol systems of communication, the cultures or environments within and through which communication occurs, the media used to communicate messages/concepts, and the effects of those mediated messages.
 The bachelor’s degree in Communication is a great choice for students who have strong verbal and written skills, are generally curious and creative, and would like to teach, inform, or persuade.

 SVC prepares its Communication majors for a broad range of career choices.
 All businesses need effective communicators to thrive economically.
 Indeed, all humans need to be able to communicate their ideas for better quality of life.
 Upon graduation, a Communication major may seek work as a communication specialist in human resources, advocacy, research and development, advertising, sales and marketing, public relations/publicity, publishing, law, politics, journalism, or technical writing.
 Students who excel in their studies may also pursue graduate study, earning master’s degrees in those areas.